-- -Research and Investigation: basic awareness and recognition of possibilities - -Experimentation and Development of Forms and Ideas: restrictive and derivative - -Documentation: simple review and able to see few basic connection - -Realisation of Ideas and Intentions: realises initial intentions and limited in approach
+-Research and Investigation: basic awareness and recognition of possibilities

+-Experimentation and development of forms and ideas: restrictive and derivative

+-Documentation: simple review and able to see few basic connections

+-Realisation of Ideas and Intentions: realises initial intentions and limited in approach
-ART PROJECT SHEET (SEC)

-To be inserted into Portfolio Candidate's Surname Candidate's Name Index Number Title of Project Short Description of Project (you can add more details on separate sheets) Has anyone helped you in the production of this project?
+ART PROJECT SHEET (SEC) To be presented with but not inside the Portfolio Candidate's Surname Candidate's Name Index Number Title of Project Short Description of Project (you can add more details on separate sheets) Has anyone helped you in the production of this project?
 (Yes/No) Please write the name of the person/s who helped you and describe their status in relation to you (school teacher, parent, etc.) What kind of help did you receive?
 Have you used any books, Internet or other sources of information during your preparations for this project?
 I confirm that all the information on this sheet is correct and that I did not receive any help in this project other than that stated on this sheet.

-Candidate's signature......
+Candidate's signature.....
 Date